 7. Date of report: Enter the date this report was finalized.

-8. Describe project, methodology, or summary of research scope of work: Alternatively, enter “see permit” if a copy of the signed Application for Permit and Authorization for Paleontological Resources Research or Collection containing this information is appended to this report.
+8. Describe project, methodology, or summary of research scope of work: Alternatively, enter “see permit” if a copy of the signed Authorization to Conduct Paleontological Resources Research or Collection containing this information is appended to this report.

 9. Describe work performed or accomplished and a summary of results and discoveries: Briefly describe the actual work performed and provide a summary of findings and any discoveries.